 Students will be evaluated on two midterm exams, a research proposal and a final examination.
 The midterms are each worth 20% of your overall grade (see lecture schedule for dates).
 Midterms and the final exam will test material from class as well as assigned chapters.
 The tests are for the material covered during that period of study only and are not cumulative.
 Multiple choice will be used for midterms whereas a combination of multiple choice and written responses will be used for the final which is worth 40% of your grade.
 In addition, students will be required to submit a literature review and research proposal worth 20% of the final grade.
-The research proposal is due on the last day of class for 423 and should be handed in at the beginning of the lecture.
+The research proposal is due on the last day of class for 423 (Dec.
+8th, 2011) and should be handed in at the beginning of the lecture.
 A penalty of 10% will be assessed for each day it is late (including weekends).
-E-mail submissions will not be marked.
-Students will have the opportunity to improve their grade up to 2% through research participation.
+E-mail submissions will not be accepted.